litestar-org/litestar/docs/usage/5-responses/4-response-headers.md

 ## Specific Headers Implementation

 Starlite has a dedicated implementation for a few headers that are commonly used.
-These headers can be set separately from `response_headers` with dedicated keyword arguments or as class attributes on all layers of the app (individual route handlers, controllers, routers and the app itself).
+These headers can be set separately imported from `response_headers` with dedicated keyword arguments or as class attributes on all layers of the app (individual route handlers, controllers, routers and the app itself).

 These header implementations allow easy creating, serialisation and parsing according to the associated header